ImperativeProgramming/Practices2020/Week 4 - Functions/README.md

     We can make scanf() to read a new line by using an extra “\n”, i.e., scanf(“%d\n”, &x) .
 *Or two*

     We can add a getchar() after scanf() to read an extra newline.

+## Homework
+Finish the list 1 of exercises